nus-cs2113-AY2223S1/ip/docs/README.md

 ______________________________________
 Please enter your taskList command: (send 'bye' to exit)
 ```
-6. Type a command and press Enter to execute it.
+1. Type a command and press Enter to execute it.
-7. Refer to the Features below for details of each command.
+2. Refer to the Features below for details of each command.

 ## Features

 > Notes about the command format:
 > - Words in UPPER_CASE are the parameters to be supplied by the user.
     e.g. in `event NAME /at TIME`, `NAME` and `TIME` are parameters which can be used as `event basketball /at noon`.
-> - Extraneous parameters for commands that do not take in parameters will be ignored.

 ### Listing all tasks: `list`

-Lists out the tasks in the task list.
-The letter in the first pair of [] refers to what type of task it is - T for a todo task, D for a deadline task and E for an event task.
-The letter in the second pair of [] refers to whether the task is done or not - \<space\> for a task that is not done and X for a task that is done.
-See [mark](#mark-a-task-as-done-mark).
+Lists out all the tasks in the task list.
+Tasks types are displayed within the first square bracket, where the letter inside
+indicated what type of task it is -
+- T for a todo task
+- D for a deadline task
+- E for an event task

+The letter X in the second square bracket represents tasks that are marked as done
+and no letter indicates that the task is yet to be done.

 Format: `list`